 Your superannuation is one of the most important assets you own, providing the funds you need to enjoy a financially secure retirement.
-But if you’ve changed jobs or even moved house, you could have lost super out there somewhere just waiting to be claimed.
+But if you’ve changed jobs or even moved house, you could have lost or unclaimed super out there somewhere just waiting to be found.

 Keep reading to find out how to track down your lost and unclaimed super.

 Keeping track of your super isn’t always an easy task.
 If you’ve changed jobs, changed your name or address, or even done some casual or part-time work, there’s a chance you may have lost track of some of your super.

 Lost super occurs when your super fund is unable to contact you about your account.
 This means that your account remains idle but annual fees will still be deducted from your balance.

 Your super fund will also report you as a lost member if it has not received any contributions or rollover amounts from you in the last five years, or if your account was transferred over from another fund as a lost member account and your address still hasn’t been found.

 The ATO may also be holding some unclaimed super for you.
 Unclaimed super is created when super funds transfer the balance of small, inactive accounts to the ATO, which then holds it on your behalf.
 To be considered inactive, an account must not have received a contribution for at least 12 months.